 Job title: Christchurch branch manager.

 Best spot for after-biking drinks: Bowman Brewery in Droxford, UK (nearest big town is Southampton).
-It’s a big pub with a great beer garden and in the middle of nowhere.
+It’s a small pub with a big beer garden and in the middle of nowhere.
 Loads of cyclists stopping off.
 My favourite of the 5-6 beers on offer is Wallops Wood – silly name but really good beer.

 What do you do when not riding: Take too many photos.
 Photography is my number one passion.
 Oh, and religiously support Southampton Football Club!